 For the purposes of getting a civil harassment order, harassment is defined as:

-- A credible threat of violence (a statement or actions that reasonably place you in fear for your safety, or the safety of your immediate family); or
+- a credible threat of violence, which means a statement or actions that reasonably place you in fear for your safety, or the safety of your immediate family; or

-- Repeated actions (such as following you, making harassing telephone calls, or sending harassing emails) that seriously alarm, annoy, or harass you, and that serve no legitimate purpose and cause you to be extremely emotionally upset (distressed).2
+- repeated actions that seriously alarm, annoy, or harass you, and that serve no legitimate purpose and cause you to be extremely emotionally upset (distressed), such as following you, making harassing telephone calls, or sending harassing emails.2

 1 Ann.Cal.C.C.P. § 527.6(b); Ann.Cal.Penal Code §§ 240, 242, 646.9